 Child Services workers are beaten down, often depressed and haven’t dealt with their own Post Traumatic Stress from the horrific scenes and experiences they have witnessed due to their jobs.
 They are HATED by everyone.
 Their very existence as a Social Worker is despised.
 The bio parents hate them for taking their kids.
 The kids hate them for taking them from their parents.
 The foster parents hate them for a million other reasons.
 The media hates them because of tragic incidents that have happened that already haunt them and keep them up at night.

 They can’t sleep because every time the phone rings, they jump out of their skin afraid of what horror story is going to be on the other end.
 Their job is thankless with the exception of the small, internal celebrations and encouragements from colleagues.
 Earning a “jeans” day gives them that little boost they need to keep going.
 Having a foster mom tell that she is grateful they are on the case keeps them going strong for weeks.
 Having a child trust them enough to open up to them about their abuse makes it all a little more worthwhile.
 Seeing the beaming grins at adoption court reminds them why they continue to do what they do.
 Running into that child who was reunited with mom five years ago and he tells them that mom is still sober and he is on the honor roll…that made missing their own child’s games a little more worth it.
 It makes the nightmares a little less scary.
 It makes them stand a little taller and keep their chin up a little longer.
 A small thank you gives them the encouragement to keep fighting for these children who desperately need them.

 But, no. They don’t care.
 Isn’t it obvious?

-(For fear of losing their jobs, I don’t anticipate any DCS Professionals will comment on this article.)
+(For fear of losing their jobs, I don’t anticipate any Foster Professionals will comment on this article.)